Experiential Learning Depot

 • Personal Learning Plans: Get to know your students with personal learning plans (PLP).
 Students document their interests, personality types, goals, dreams, aspirations, and more.
 A personal learning plan is always evolving as students themselves evolve, so revisit personal learning plans with your students often.

 • Surveys: One way to get to know students is by having them develop a personality profile with informal surveys such as interest surveys (free interest survey), multiple intelligences, Myers Briggs, learning styles, the color wheel, career surveys (for older students), etc. All of these are included in my PLP resource.
+Here's the thing with these surveys.
+NO, these surveys are not meant to put students in a box or define them to such a degree that they MUST revolve their learning plans around survey results.
+They are, however, helpful intrapersonal awareness tools.

 • Build a Strong Classroom Culture: Create a strong community within your classroom, one of kindness and trust, not just between students, but between you and your students.